-If you eat gluten-free and have traveled by air recently, you've probably noticed two things: 1) it's tough to bring some types of food through the TSA's airport checkpoints, and 2) there's practically nothing gluten-free to eat on the other side of those checkpoints.
+If you eat gluten-free and have traveled by air recently, you've probably noticed two things: 1) it's tough to bring some types of food through the Transportation Security Administration's airport checkpoints, and 2) there's practically nothing gluten-free to eat on the other side of those checkpoints.

-Although rules from the Transportation Security Administration (TSA) governing carry-on luggage and food items continue to tighten, you still have a variety of options on gluten-free foods you can carry on an airplane.
+Answer: Although rules from the TSA governing carry-on luggage and food items continue to tighten, you still have a variety of options on gluten-free foods you can carry on an airplane.